Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Methods

-where: $\left\{ \right.$
+where: $\left\{ \right.$,

-with: $ sgn(.) $ is the sign function, $L_0(x)$ is the length of the optimal geodesic path from the point $x=(i,j,k)$ to $S_{in}$, while $L_1(x)$ is the length of the optimal geodesic path from $x$ to $S_{out}$.
-The sum of these two lengths $G(x) = L_0(x)+L_1(x)$, defined as \textit{thickness} in~\cite{yezzi2003eulerian}, represents in fact the length of the optimal geodesic path from $S_{in}$ to $S_{out}$ that passes through $x$.
-These geometric methods which are based on a fully Eulerian point of view allow one to handle time derivatives with finite differences in a bounded physical domain that exhibit large deformations and topology changes.
+with: $ sgn(.) $ is the sign function, $L_0(x)$ is the length of the optimal geodesic path from the point $x=(i,j,k)$ to $\partial_0 \Omega$, while $L_1(x)$ is the length of the optimal geodesic path from $x$ to $\partial_1 \Omega$.
+The sum of these two lengths $G(x) = L_0(x)+L_1(x)$, defined as \textit{thickness} in~\cite{yezzi2003eulerian}, represents in fact the length of the optimal geodesic path from $\partial_0 \Omega$ to $\partial_1 \Omega$ that passes through $x$.
+These geometric methods which are fully non-parametric allow one to handle time derivatives with finite differences in a restricted physical domain that exhibit large deformations.This step is also parallelized by simultaneously visiting all voxels inside $\Omega$ at each iteration.